jackokring/KRTPluginA/Q.md

 It makes some nice noises anyhow.

 Oh, and the strong 1/r magnification along with some closed loop resonance locking over a miniture coriollis domain has some likely inducable Q kick.
 But that's another rational point.

+And the inverse pre-singularity management was perhaps more logical?